Dave-stack/GIPMA/README.md

 ## Contact

-If you have any questions please open an issue here or contact us at
+If you have any questions, please do not hesitate to contact us at
 <duhuan@stu.cdutcm.edu.cn> or <kaifenghu@cdutcm.edu.cn>